State of Rust 2026

 9. Async Ecosystem Consolidation

-Context: Tokio dominates the async runtime landscape. smol recommended for async-std users.
-Axum 0.8 removed the async_trait requirement.
+Context: Tokio dominates the async runtime ecosystem. smol recommended for async-std users.
+Axum 0.8 removed the async_trait need.
 New ORMs: Toasty (Tokio team), Diesel 2.3 (security reviewed).

 Action: Migrate from async-std to Tokio or smol.
-Evaluate Axum 0.8+ for web services.
+Review Axum 0.8+ for web services.
 Plan for TokioConf 2026 (April, Portland).

 10. WebAssembly Target Migration